micmejia/bible-dump/AMPC/Acts/Acts 9.md

-Meanwhile Saul, [^a]still drawing his breath hard from threatening and murderous desire against the disciples of the Lord, went to the high priest
+Meanwhile Saul, still drawing his breath hard from threatening and murderous desire against the disciples of the Lord, went to the high priest